 Biosecurity and quarantine

-To help protect the Australian environment from unwanted pests and disease, the Department of Agriculture and Water Resources (DAWS) (formerly Department of Agriculture, prior to that AQIS) regulates products imported into Australia.
+To help protect the Australian environment from unwanted pests and disease, the Department of Agriculture and Water Resources (DAWR) (formerly Department of Agriculture, prior to that AQIS) regulates products imported into Australia.
 The importation of some products is, by law, subject to certain biosecurity import conditions.
-Investigators have a responsibility to ensure that they comply with the Quarantine Act 1908* when dealing with quarantine status material.
+Investigators have a responsibility to ensure that they comply with the Biosecurity Act 2015 when dealing with quarantine status material.

-Investigators wishing to import material from overseas should determine whether they require an Import Permit from DAWS.
-The new BICON system will identify whether your items require an Import Permit.
-DAWS have also provided a Frequently Asked Questions about biological products webpage that may assist you with import procedures.
+Investigators wishing to import material from overseas should determine whether they require an Import Permit from DAWR.
+The DAWR BICON system will identify whether your items require an Import Permit.
+DAWR have also provided a Frequently Asked Questions about biological products webpage that may assist you with import procedures.
 Some quarantine status material must be stored or dealt with approved arrangement sites (AAS).
 See certified laboratories for further information on AASs at Macquarie University.

 Security sensitive biological agents (SSBAs)

 The deliberate release of harmful biological agents has the potential to cause significant damage to human health, the environment and the Australian economy.
 In accordance with the National Health Security Act 2007, a scheme has been implemented by the Department of Health for the regulation of security sensitive biological agents.
 The aim is "to give effect to Australia's obligations to establish controls for the security of certain biological agents that could be used as weapons".

 SSBAs are highly regulated, therefor if you wish to start work with SSBAs, please ensure you notify the IBC as soon as possible.
 You and your staff may need to undergo assessment of criminal history and your facility may need to be upgraded to ensure the security and containment of the SSBA.